JimmyMcBride/me/posts/how-to-get-started-with-typescript.md

 ### Overview

 Today we're going to be going over the basics of TypeScript.
-TypeScript has a huge ecosystem and you can do pretty much anything with it.
-Create back end APIs, use it in your Vue or React projects and so much more.
-Angular developers even go as far as to use TypeScript to farm carrots!
+TypeScript has a vast ecosystem, and you can do pretty much anything with it.
+Create back end APIs, use it in your Vue or React projects, and so much more.

 Today, we're just going to cover the basics.